You can use model callbacks such as the

 during migration.
 Then, Simulink sets

 the storage class of these

 using the storage class information from the model.

 If you migrate this model back to the base workspace, Simulink does not restore the storage class information in the model.
 To preserve the storage class for these variables, use the parameter objects from the data dictionary.
 You can also manually reset the storage class information in the model.

-You can import, store, or create design data objects of the following data classes in the Global Design Data part of a Simulink data dictionary.
+You can import, store, or create design data objects of the following data classes in the Design Data section of a Simulink data dictionary.

-In addition, you can import, store, or create configuration objects of the following classes in the Configurations part of a Simulink data dictionary.
+In addition, you can import, store, or create configuration objects of the following classes in the Configurations section of a Simulink data dictionary.

 Simulink cannot automatically migrate variables used only by inactive variant models into a data dictionary.

 You cannot import certain kinds of design data such